helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ---
 ### 1.2.
 Data Processing Pipeline
-Before any visualisation, the raw data undergo several preparatory stages defined by key functions in the script:
+Before any visualisation, the raw data undergo some preparatory stages defined by key functions in the script:

-- **Standardisation of Dimensions (`prepare_returns`):** The dimensions of each returned item (SKU) are systematically sorted from longest to shortest (`dim_1`, `dim_2`, `dim_3`).
+- **Standardisation of Dimensions (`prepare_returns`):** The dimensions of each returned item (SKU) are sorted from longest to shortest (`dim_1`, `dim_2`, `dim_3`).
 This standardisation ensures consistent orientation when evaluating an item's fit within a given box.
 - **Box Assignment Logic (`assign_to_boxes`):** This function simulates the packing process.
-For each SKU, it iterates through the available boxes (sorted by volume) and assigns the item to the first—and therefore smallest—box that can accommodate it.
-This logic is fundamental to the void fill calculation.
+For each SKU, it iterates through the available boxes (sorted by volume) and assigns the item to the first, and therefore smallest—box that can accommodate it.
 - **KPI Calculation (`kpis_calculation`):** This function computes the performance indicators.
 Notably, the average void fill is calculated as a weighted average, taking into account the quantity of each SKU.
-This ensures that high-volume items have a proportionally greater impact on the final metric, reflecting operational reality.
+This ensures that high-volume items have a proportionally greater impact on the final metric, reflecting reality.

 ### 1.3.
 Data Flow and Key Variables
 The following table describes the main pandas DataFrames created and transformed throughout the script: